kubeflow/examples/named_entity_recognition/documentation/step-5-run-pipeline.md

 ```

 ### Run the pipeline
-We use the experiment id and the compiled pipeline to run a pipeline. `client.run_pipeline()` runs the pipelines and provides a direct link to the Kubeflow experiment.
+Use the experiment id and the compiled pipeline to run a pipeline. `client.run_pipeline()` runs the pipelines and provides a direct link to the Kubeflow experiment.

 ```python
 arguments = {}